On This Page

 2. Create a Datatype rule that points at your custom Datatype.

-Cribl Search parses each event and interprets the timestamp.
-If the event includes timezone info, Search uses it.
-If not, Search assumes UTC.
+Cribl Search parses each event and interprets its timestamp.
+If the event includes timezone information, Cribl Search uses it.
+Otherwise, it assumes UTC.

-isParsedTells Cribl Search to skip Datatyping and use fields sent from Stream.
-Use this when you already parse data in Stream and don’t want to parse it again.
+Use this when you parse data upstream and don’t want Search to parse it again.

 Next Steps